manwar/theweeklychallenge/content/blog/strategy-in-python.md

 > The Strategy design pattern is a behavioural design pattern that allows behaviour to be selected dynamically at runtime.

-The main objective is to create concrete for each behaviour.
+The main objective is to create `concrete` class for each behaviour.

 Traditionally, in `OOP`, you define an `interface` and implement `concrete` class for each strategy.